jad285/CloudProject/README.md

 Save this Dockerfile, navigate in console to inside this folder, and go to the next step.

 ## Step 6 - RUNNING THE APPLICATION (DOCKER)
+In console/terminal, you should be inside the folder containing your edited Dockerfile and Engine.jar.

+First, set up XQuartz or X11 in order to see the gui - https://cuneyt.aliustaoglu.biz/en/running-gui-applications-in-docker-on-windows-linux-mac-hosts/

+Next, run the command:

+docker build -t ccproject/engine:1 .

+This command above built the image.
+The next step is to run this image.
+To run, type this command:

+docker run --rm -e DISPLAY=192.168.1.24:0 -e GOOGLE_APPLICATION_CREDENTIALS="/mnt/mydata/cool-ship-305200-926cc1329eb1.json" -v /Users/jacobdiecidue/1:/mnt/mydata ccproject/engine:1

+*YOU NEED TO MAKE CHANGES TO THE ABOVE COMMAND...
+CHANGE THE DISPLAY TO YOUR LOCAL IP ADDRESS xxx.xxx.x.xx:0...
+CHANGE cool-ship-305200-926cc1329eb1 TO THE NAME OF YOUR CREDENTIALS...
+CHANGE /Users/jacobdiecidue/1 TO WHERE YOU MOVED THE 1 FOLDER TOO*

+You should now have the running gui :)

+## EXTRA CREDIT
+In addition to the above, I would like to note that I completed the extra credit for the project, as all results are displayed in a JTable in the gui